Writtle University College: Academic profile

+Governance

-Dr. Stephen Waite was appointed as the new Principal in Spring 2013 and changed his job title to Vice-Chancellor upon the college obtaining University status.
-He retired in August 2017 and was succeeded by Professor Tim Middleton.
+Stephen Waite was appointed as the Principal in Spring 2013 and became Vice-Chancellor upon the college obtaining University status.
+He retired in August 2017 and was succeeded by Tim Middleton.

 Writtle University College was granted Taught Degree Awarding Powers (TDAP) by the Privy Council in March 2015.

 Baroness Jenkin of Kennington became Writtle University College's Founding Chancellor in 2016.
 She was succeeded by farmer and television presenter Jimmy Doherty in 2022.
 Celebrity gardener Alan Titchmarsh previously acted at the college's patron.